Skip to content

 The bag colors that go with everything (and the ones to avoid)

-Here’s what we’ve learned after watching hundreds of women carry the same bag for months: not all of those “go-to” colors they sell you actually work.
+Here’s what we’ve discovered after watching hundreds of women carry the same bag for months: not all of those “versatile” colors they try to sell you actually work.
 Beige gets dirty too quickly.
-White turns jaune.
+White turns in Yellow.
 Dark brown makes your light-colored outfits look dated.

 After testing fifteen different colors of the Pont-des-Arts over the course of a full year, here’s what really works in everyday use.